mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 The ihatei occupy a curious place in Aslan culture.
-They are seen as romantic wandering heroes and most Aslan popular entertainments centre around ihatei warriors and their retainers.
+They are seen as romantic wandering heroes and most Aslan popular entertainments center around ihatei warriors and their retainers.
 The ihatei occupies a place in Aslan society equivalent to the gunslinger or the ronin samurai; they are heroic outsiders, bad boys, honorable without being respectable.
 They have no formal political influence but